Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 * Clang 18.1.2 and newer with standard library ``libc++`` or ``libstdc++``
 * MSVC toolset 14.36 and newer (provided with Visual Studio 17.6 and newer)
+* GCC 15 and newer, with the exception of MacOS
-* GCC 15 and newer
+* GCC 16 and newer on MacOS

   .. note::